We hear it all the time.

 In a nutshell, it’s down to elaborating (showing) not summarising (telling).
 To do that, use good quality nouns and verbs instead of adjectives and adverbs, and employ sensory descriptions, without necessarily naming the sense you’re describing.
 Obviously there is a place for telling as well, but showing involves readers more.

 I’m going to get right to it after finishing this post!
-I’m going to edit my writing to make it more dramatic, more submersive, more real – and less telling.
+I’m going to try to make my writing more dramatic, submersive, real – and less telling.

 What about you?
 What are your personal pet peeves with the ‘show don’t tell’ thing?
 How have you dealt with it?
 Do you have any useful examples we can all learn from?
 Write your comments below this post.